luigifreda/pyslam/README.md

 #### ScanNet Datasets

 1. You can download the datasets following instructions in https://www.scannet.org/.
 You will need to request the dataset from the authors.
-2. Select some id scenes and follow the [extraction instructions](https://github.com/ScanNet/ScanNet/tree/master/SensReader/python) to obtain the format we assume.
-It's common to use scenes from the [validation set](https://github.com/ScanNet/ScanNet/blob/master/Tasks/Benchmark/scannetv2_val.txt) for evaluation.
+2. There are two versions you can download:
+- A subset of pre-processed data termed as `tasks/scannet_frames_2k`: this version is smaller, and more generally available for training neural networks.
+However, it only includes one frame out of each 100, which makes it unusable for SLAM.
+The labels are processed by mapping them from the original Scannet label annotations to NYU40.
+- The raw data: this version is the one used for SLAM.
+You can download the whole dataset (TBs of data) or specific scenes.
+A common approach for evaluation of semantic mapping is to use the `scannetv2_val.txt` scenes.
+For downloading and processing the data, you can use the following [repository](https://github.com/dvdmc/scannet-processing) as the original Scannet repository is tested under Python 2.7 and does't support batch downloading of scenes.
+2. Once you have the `color`, `depth`, `pose`, and (optional for semantic mapping) `label` folders, you should place them following `{path_to_scannet}/scans/{scene_name}/[color, depth, pose, label]`.
+Then, configure the `base_path` and `name` in the file `config.yaml`.
 3. Select the corresponding calibration settings file (section `SCANNET_DATASET: settings:` in the file `config.yaml`).
+NOTE: the RGB images are rescaled to match the depth image.
+The current intrinsic parametes in the existing calibration file reflect that.

 #### ROS1 bags